Tz-risk/builder/README.md

 	short command!
 Well that's exactly what builder does for you!

 		TODO
-			o add the construction of a post-build .info file
+		- add the construction of a post-build .info file